jogisuda/jogisuda.github.io/_pages/about.md

 Academic bio
 ======
 My current research focuses on exploring Quantum Computing for biomedical applications, specifically on parkinsonian speech detection using Quantum Neural Networks, considering both classical and nonlinear features.
-I am very honored to be advised by Prof. [Rodrigo Capobianco Guido](https://www.ibilce.unesp.br/#!/departamentos/cienc-comp-estatistica/docentes/rodrigo-capobianco-guido/) and Prof. [Felipe Fanchini](https://scholar.google.com/citations?user=vMzT1bUAAAAJ&hl=pt-BR), both of which have greatly helped me grow as a researcher.
+I am very honored to be advised by , both of which have greatly helped me grow as a researcher.

 More recently, I've been very interested on the mathematical foundations of Quantum Machine Learning, with focus on group-theoretic representation of geometric priors on quantum models.
 Other areas of interest for me are Graphs Neural Networks & Multimodal Representation Learning.